Trump campaign attacks Fox News polling expert who called Arizona for Biden

 The website added that Mishkin: “has a long record of donating to Democrats, including the 2008 Obama-Biden campaign.”

-Fox News, controlled by Rupert Murdoch’s Fox Corp, declined to comment.
+Fox News, controlled by Rupert Murdoch's Fox Corp FOXA.O, declined to comment.
 Mishkin did not immediately respond to requests for comment.

 The network projected at 11:20 p.m.
 ET on election night on Tuesday that former Vice President Biden would win the Southwestern battleground state of Arizona, at a time when Mishkin said “80-some” percent of its votes had been counted.